-Remodeling your current kitchen?
-Perhaps renovating your kitchen and bathrooms?
-One of the most visually defining (and important in terms of practicality) are your countertops.
-There are a great deal of countertop options to take into consideration including natural stone e.g. granite or marble, engineered stone and stainless steel, timber and modern laminate.
+Remodeling your current kitchen? renovating your kitchen and bathrooms?
+Choosing the right countertop material can make or break a great kitchen or bathroom.
+And there are so many countertop options to take into consideration including natural stone e.g. granite or marble, engineered stone and stainless steel, timber and modern laminate.
 Each have distinct pros and cons you need to be aware of before making what can often be a sizable investment.

 Below are some of the most popular countertop materials available.
 As you will notice each choice has specific advantages and disadvantages (e.g. budget friendly, durable, low maintenance, less porous) that will range in importance depending upon the location of the countertop (e.g. kitchen or bathroom) and how much it is used.